codefresh-support/codefresh-support-package/README.md

     - `CF_URL`: URL of the platform (ex: `https://g.codefresh.io`)
   - Need an Account Admin Token for Pipelines Hybrid Runtime.
   - Need a System Admin Token for the OnPrem Installation.
+- Other - Not Required
-- JQ
+  - `jq`
-  - Used only to get the latest version of the binary for *nix systems.
+    - Used to get current version to download the support package.

+## Build Info

+The binary is built on using `ubuntu-latest`.
+You can find what is included in this environemnt at [Ubuntu2404-Readme.md](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md)

 ## Usage